realityforge/proton/README.md

 * The `com.google.auto:auto-common` library on which proton was originally based.
 The `auto-common` library provided inspiration and initial variants for some of the code (i.e. `AnnotationsUtil.getAnnotationValuesWithDefaults()`).
+  Other code (i.e. `SuperficialValidation`) was directly copied and reworked within the context of this library.